open-mmlab/mmdetection3d/README.md

 - **Support indoor/outdoor 3D detection out of box**

   It directly supports popular indoor and outdoor 3D detection datasets, including ScanNet, SUNRGB-D, Waymo, nuScenes, Lyft, and KITTI.
-  For nuScenes dataset, we also support nuImages dataset.
+  For nuScenes dataset, we also support [nuImages dataset](https://github.com/open-mmlab/mmdetection3d/tree/master/configs/nuimages).

 - **Natural integration with 2D detection**

-  All the about **40+ methods, 300+ models**, and modules supported in [MMDetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/model_zoo.md) can be trained or used in this codebase.
+  All the about **50+ methods, 300+ models**, and modules supported in [MMDetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/model_zoo.md) can be trained or used in this codebase.

 - **High efficiency**